kubeflow/website/content/docs/pipelines/build-component.md

 Note:

-* Each component needs to inherit from `kfp.dsl.ContainerOp`.
+* Each component must inherit from `kfp.dsl.ContainerOp`.
-* If you already defined ENTRYPOINT in the container image, you don’t need to provide `command` unless you want to override it.
+* If you have already defined ENTRYPOINT in the container image, you don’t need to provide `command` unless you want to override the entry point.
-* In the init arguments, there can be Python native types (such as str, int) and `kfp.dsl.PipelineParam` types.
+* In the `init` arguments, you can include Python native types (such as str, int) and `kfp.dsl.PipelineParam` types.
 Each `kfp.dsl.PipelineParam` represents a parameter whose value is usually only known at run time.
-It might be a pipeline  parameter whose value is provided at pipeline run time by user, or it can be an output from an upstream component.
+It can be a pipeline parameter for which the user provides a value at pipeline run time, or it can be an output from an upstream component.
-  In the above case, `predictions` and `output_path` are `kfp.dsl.PipelineParam` types.
+  In the above example, `predictions` and `output_path` are `kfp.dsl.PipelineParam` types.
-* Although the value of each PipelineParam is only available at run time, you can still use the parameters inline in the  argument (note the “%s”).
-This means at run time the argument contains the value of the param inline.
+* Although the value of each `PipelineParam` is only available at run time, you can still use the parameters inline in the `arguments` (note the “%s”).
+  At run time the argument contains the value of the parameter.
 * `file_outputs` lists a map between labels and local file paths.
-In the above case, the content of `/output.txt` is gathered as a string output of the operator.
+In the above example, the content of `/output.txt` is gathered as a string output of the operator.
 To reference the output in code:

     ```python